% cd ..

 Future Plans

-• Increase the number of articles to verify trends — Three articles are not enough for a sample size.
-See if genre-based trends emerge.
+• Grow the article pool to verify trends — three articles aren't enough.
+See if genre-based patterns emerge.

-• Addition of Groq (Llama 3) and DeepSeek — Comparison with free models from other companies.
+• Add Groq (Llama 3) and DeepSeek — compare against free models from other providers.

-• Construction of a translation quality dashboard — Visualize scores in graphs so anyone can view them.
+• Build a translation quality dashboard — visualize scores in graphs so anyone can explore them.

-• Automatic model selection by genre — A system that automatically selects the best model based on article tags.
+• Auto-select models by genre — pick the best model automatically based on article tags.

 The data in this article is as of 2026-04-04.
-As more articles and models are added, results may change, so I plan to update this periodically.
+As more articles and models are added, results will change — I plan to continue writing about how things evolve.

 The mechanism for back-translation is introduced in this article, and the blog's tech stack is introduced in this article.